pepri/subtitles-editor/README.md

 The command **Subtitles: Linear Correction** prompts you for two timestamp mappings.
 The input is in form "original timestamp -> new timestamp".
 Pick one point from the beginning of the movie and second one from the end of the movie to get the best approximation.

+The command **Subtitles: Convert Time Format** converts timestamps in the file into one of the supported formats you can choose from (SRT, VTT, and SBV).
+Converting changes separator between start and end timestamp, separator for milliseconds, and number of digits used for milliseconds.
+You can also use this command to normalize the format of the timestamps if the file contains mixed timestamp formats.

 Use command **Subtitles: Translate** to translate subtitles to another language using Google translation service.

 With **Subtitles: Reorder**, you can reorder the frames based on their sequence number.
 This can be useful if you want to work with translated and original subtitles at the same time.
 You can first translate the subtitles (which will replace the original ones) and append the original subtitles at the end.
 Then, you can reorder them so you will have translated and original frames near each other.